QuanluZhang/RPent/README.md

   <img src="https://github.com/RLinf/misc/raw/main/pic/rpent_framework.png" alt="RPent framework"/>
 </div>

+## Who Should Consider Using RPent?

+RPent is built for four kinds of users:

+- **Embodied intelligence researchers** targeting high success rates on embodied tasks and benchmarks — especially long-horizon manipulation.
+RPent's memory-guided, agentic composition consistently lifts task success beyond what a frozen VLA delivers alone.
+- **Online-learning and reinforcement-learning researchers** studying self-evolving embodied agents.
+RPent's recursive interaction, reflection, and memory-distillation loops provide a ready substrate for continual and reinforcement learning in the physical world.
+- **Robotics application developers** deploying embodied solutions on real robot hardware.
+RPent's service-oriented, standardized architecture and customizable agentic control logic improve real-world success rates and shorten the path from prototype to production.
+- **End users of deployed physical agents** — the customers of the developers above.
+Install RPent together with the relevant real-robot extensions and run the predefined tasks out of the box, with no ML expertise required.

 ## What's NEW!

+- [2026/08] 🔥 We have supported the non-reasoning mode, which reduces average execution time by ~40%.
+- [2026/08] 🔥 We have supported exploration mode for LIBERO.
+Doc: [LIBERO exploration mode](https://rpent.readthedocs.io/en/latest/rst_source/usage/libero.html#exploration-and-local-memory-evaluation).
+- [2026/08] 🔥 We have supported RoboTwin with LingBot-VLA for dual-arm manipulation tasks.
+Doc: [RoboTwin](https://rpent.readthedocs.io/en/latest/rst_source/usage/robotwin.html).
+- [2026/08] 🔥 We have supported RoboCasa with RLDX-1 as manipulation model.
+Doc: [RoboCasa](https://rpent.readthedocs.io/en/latest/rst_source/usage/robocasa.html).
 - [2026/07] 🔥 Our first RPent publication, [Harness VLA: Steering Frozen VLAs into Reliable Manipulation Primitives via Memory-Guided Agents](https://arxiv.org/abs/2607.08448), is released.

 ## Feature Matrix